cvansteenburg/odmantic/docs/engine.md

 !!! tip "Ordering instances"
-    The `sort` parameter allows to order the query in ascending or descending order on a single or multiple fields.
+    The `sort` parameter allows you to order the query in ascending or descending order on a single or multiple fields.
     ```python
     engine.find(Player, sort=(Player.name, Player.game.desc()))